John Ernest Harper: Battle of Jutland account

 He came to the attention of the public in the aftermath of the Battle of Jutland; after World War I was over, the Admiralty decided to commission an official account of the battle, and Harper was chosen to do this.
-The Harper Record was commissioned by First Sea Lord Rosslyn Wemyss and was completed during his term of office in 1919.
+The Harper Record was commissioned by the First Sea Lord, Rosslyn Wemyss, and was completed during his term of office in 1919.
 Harper, who was Director of Navigation, was to 'prepare a record, with plans, showing in chronological order what actually occurred in the battle'.
 The account was to be based solely on the written records available at the Admiralty, without commentary on the merits of what had taken place.
 An official report had by now been long expected by the public; questions had been asked in Parliament about when it would be completed.
 The First Lord, Walter Long advised the House of Commons of the United Kingdom on 29 October 1919 that the record would be printed once it was ready.
 It was not finally published until 1927, the matter being raised in the House 22 times during that time.

-Wemyss was replaced as First Sea Lord by David Beatty, who had commanded the detached battle cruiser Fleet at Jutland.
+Wemyss was replaced as First Sea Lord by David Beatty, who had commanded the detached Battle Cruiser Fleet at Jutland.
 Beatty shortly sought to make alterations to the record, initially by ordering that despatches made by himself, Scheer (the German commander) and John Jellicoe (commanding the main British Fleet) be added, together with a list of all signals made during the battle.
 He also requested removal of a passage discussing the part of the battle which most concerned the battle cruisers, and other alterations which Harper conceded to be minor.
 Beatty's reason was that the logs kept during battle had been inaccurate and consequently charts drawn up from them did not accord with the recollections of officers who had been present.
 In particular, Beatty objected to the record showing his own ship performing a complete circular turn, and insisted instead that it had manoeuvered through two 180 degree turns in an 's' shape.
 Beatty went so far as to produce a chart showing the turn as he described, signed by him and dated 1916.
 Inspection of the chart showed the signature to be similar to the form he customarily used in 1920, rather than the different form he used in 1916, while other testimony supported the claim that the ship had indeed turned a full circle.